xxv xxv xiii xiv xxviii roman numerals

 Now, you should feel more confident reading and understanding xxv xxv xiii xiv xxviii roman numerals.

-You’ve come a long way, transforming what was once a confusing string of letters into a clear and logical system.
+You’ve come a long way.
+What started as a confusing string of letters is now clear and logical.
 XXV XXV XIII XIV XXVIII in Roman numerals are 25, 25, 13, 14, and 28 respectively.
-By mastering the seven basic symbols and learning how to apply the rules of addition and subtraction, you now have the skills to decode most Roman numerals.
+Master the seven basic symbols.
+Learn the rules of addition and subtraction.
+That’s genuinely all it takes to decode most Roman numerals you’ll encounter.